quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 congestion window and an estimated RTT, respectively.
 If the sender is application-limited a high ack delay can delay acknowledgement information unnecessarily before idle periods.
-Therefore no further data is buffered to be sent, a sender MAY consider to send an IMMEDIATE_ACK frame with the last data packet before an idle period.
+Therefore no further data is buffered to be sent, a sender might consider to send an IMMEDIATE_ACK frame with the last data packet before an idle period.

 ## Burst Mitigation